 - Assisting school-aged kids with their creative writing in partnership with 826michigan

 - Volunteering at Bernie’s Books to make a meaningful impact on Chicagoland’s literacy crisis

 - Rebuilding school gardens in Washington, D.C. in partnership with KidPower’s VeggieTime

 - Preparing a warm and delicious meal for homeless people at the Raphael House of San Francisco

 - Raising substantial funds for Passionately Pink for the Cure, a Susan G. Komen Foundation fundraiser for breast cancer research

 - Introducing students from Chicago’s Cristo Rey Jesuit High School to the law and legal careers through the Street Law Program

-- Running a writing workshop for diverse first-year law students through the Pipeline Project
+- Running a writing workshop for diverse first-year law students through the Diverse Attorney Pipeline Program

 We give to charity in several ways.
 Our lawyers and staff devote their own time and money to a range of causes, including the Chicago Bar Foundation which is the charitable wing of the Chicago Bar Association and the largest funding source for civil legal services for economically disadvantaged people in Illinois.